bhauman/figwheel-main/docs/tutorial.md

 ## Starting a ClojureScript REPL

-Now let's start a ClojureScript REPL.
+Now let's use Figwheel to start a ClojureScript REPL.
 Make sure you are still in the `hello-cljs` directory and enter:

 ```clojure
 clojure -m figwheel.main
 ```

-This should first fetch all the needed dependencies, boot up a ClojureScript REPL and finally pop open a Browser window with a page like that looks like this:
+This command should fetch all the dependencies we need, boot up a ClojureScript REPL and finally pop open a Browser window with a page like that looks like this: